 - Recess: Spinelli the tomboy wore extremely stompy boots, and was one of the toughest kids on the playground.

-- The Fairly OddParents!: Jorgen Von Strangle is the toughest Fairy in Fairy World, and dresses like a drill sergeant, right down to the combat boots.
+- The Fairly OddParents: Jorgen Von Strangle in the page image is the toughest Fairy in Fairy World, and dresses like a drill sergeant, right down to the combat boots.

 - Gravity Falls: Wendy Corduroy wears mud caked boots and more often than not comes off as a slacker.
 But in "Into the Bunker" she fights an inhuman monster that has taken her shape, and acquits herself admirably against something quite strong.
 It should be mentioned that Wendy is the only daughter of an extremely tough lumberjack.